AxonIQ/reference-guide/axon-framework/modules.md

 ### Axon Tracing OpenTelemetry

-This module contains OpenTelemetry and the components needed for Axon Framework to be traced appropriately.
+This module contains the components needed to [enable tracing](monitoring/tracing.md) with OpenTelemetry.

 ## Extension modules